North Yonge Veterinary Hospital Offers Treatment of Pet Ear Infections

 Your Veterinarian in Newmarket Treats Ear Infections in Pets

-Dr. Arzem, Dr. Hansford, and their team at North Yonge Veterinary Hospital are dedicated to providing individualized care for pets in Newmarket, ON, and nearby communities.
+Dr. Arzem, and their team at North Yonge Veterinary Hospital are dedicated to providing individualized care for pets in Newmarket, ON, and nearby communities.
 We offer many veterinary services for pets, including vaccinations, dental care, preventative care, diagnostics, and house calls.
-We also provide care for reptiles and birds.
 Call North Yonge Veterinary Hospital today at (905) 830-0437 to make an appointment, or to learn about the effective treatments for ear infections that can help your pet.